Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Analysis and Results

 \subsubsection{Multi-mission Monitoring}

 We study the variability properties of each source using multi-mission data during the epochs of {\it IXPE} observations.
 In Fig. \ref{fig:lcurve}, we present the count rate obtained with {\it MAXI/GSC} ($2-20$ keV) and {\it Swift/BAT} ($15-50$ keV) monitoring in panels (a) and (b) along with the variation of hardness ratio ($HR$) from {\it MAXI/GSC} in panel (c), respectively, for all sources under consideration.
+Here, $HR$ is defined as the flux ration in $6-20$ KeV and $2-6$ keV.
 Note that, flux values associated with the count rates in soft (hard) energy bands with {\it MAXI/GSC (Swift/BAT)} are also mentioned in units of mCrab in the $y$-axis (right side) of the respective panels.
 Further, radio flux densities obtained from different observational campaigns, such as {\it RATAN} \citep{Veledina-etal2024a, Ingram-etal2024}, {\it E-MERLIN} \citep{Williams-Baldwin-etal2023}, {\it VLITE} \citep{Peters-etal2023} and {\it AMI-LA} \citep{Steiner-etal2024} near the {\it IXPE} epochs, are shown in panel (d) for the respective sources based on their availability.
 We observe that all sources show marginal variation in both {\it MAXI/GSC} and {\it Swift/BAT} count rates over the entire {\it IXPE} exposure for a given epoch.
 Hence, in Fig. \ref{fig:lcurve}a-c, we present the average values of the respective quantities over the entire {\it IXPE} exposure of each epoch.

 Interestingly, for Swift J$1727.8-1613$, we observe that both {\it MAXI/GSC} and {\it Swift/BAT} flux decrease as its outburst progresses.
 The $HR$ also sharply decreases and anti-correlates with the accompanied radio flux density (see Fig. \ref{fig:lcurve}c-d).
 The variation of both low and high energy fluxes along with $HR$ in presence of radio ejection suggest that the source evolves through spectral state transitions.
 In particular, we notice exceptionally bright ($\gtrsim 3$ Crab) intermediate states ($HR \sim 0.1-0.5$, E1-E5) followed by relatively faint ($\sim 30$ mCrab) softer states ($HR \sim 0.04-0.1$, E6-E7) before the appearance of dimmed ($\sim 100$ mCrab) hard state ($HR \sim 0.3$, E8) (see Table \ref{tab:log2}).
 Moreover, these variability features resemble the `canonical' state transition as HIMS $\rightarrow$ SIMS $\rightarrow$ HSS $\rightarrow$ LHS (decay), commonly exhibited by BH-XRB transients \cite[see][for details]{Nandi-etal2012}.
 Similarly, for Cyg X$-1$, we observe a marginal increase in the {\it MAXI/GSC} count rate and a corresponding decrease in the {\it Swift/BAT} count rate during epochs E3 to E7.
 In the subsequent observations (E8 to E11), the {\it MAXI/GSC} count rate decreases while the {\it Swift/BAT} count rate rises.
 In addition, $HR$ shows a significant drop from $0.4$ to $0.1$ followed by an increase in values exceeding $0.4$.
 This trend possibly indicates the spectral state transitions between LHS (E1-E2, E8-E11) and HSS (E3-E7, E12), respectively (see Table \ref{tab:log}).